Here is the Amazon link for the Ebook FlameMaker

 I look around.

 The late August sun isn’t even a consideration before 9am, not in England anyway, especially Gloucester, regardless of what Good Morning Britain’s latest prognosticator says.
-But heat is definitely coming from somewhere … and at a fierce rate.
+But heat is coming from somewhere … and at a fierce rate.
 I draw my eyes from the tombstones to see if someone nearby is lending their body heat to me.

 Apart from a bird, its feathers the colour of soot, watching me from the graveyard gate, I am alone.